Ambitious-idiot/simple-ray-tracing/README.md

 Marble: add regular phase change to turbulence.
 ## Image texture
 convert image to u-v so that the size of texture map doesn't suffer from the resolution.
 The conversion is totally a resizing transform.
+## Mixed texture
+NOT IN THE BOOKS try to bind several textures together to form a new texture.